Eigenvalues and dynamical degrees of self-maps on abelian varieties: Introduction

-\begin{remark} As mentioned before, when $f$ is an automorphism of an abelian surface, the theorem is already known by Esnault and Srinivas (see \cite[\S4]{ES13}).
-Even in this two dimensional case, their proof is quite involved and different from ours.
-Previously, in \cite{Hu-cndd} we have dealt with the abelian varieties case but only when $k = 1$.
-The proof presented here is also different from \cite{Hu-cndd}.
-However, the idea of our proofs of \cref{thmB,thmA} partly comes from there, especially, \cite[Remarks~3.8 and 3.10(1)]{Hu-cndd}. \end{remark}
+\item As mentioned before, when $f$ is an automorphism of an abelian surface, \cref{thm:A} is already known by Esnault and Srinivas (see \cite[\S4]{ES13}).
+Even in this two-dimensional case, their proof is quite involved and different from ours (actually, after the standard spreading out and specialization argument, they invoke a celebrated theorem of Tate \cite{Tate66}).
+Previously, the author \cite{Hu19} has dealt with the case of abelian varieties but only when $k = 1$.
+In that case, we can naturally embed the N\'eron--Severi group $\NS(X)$ of an abelian variety $X$ into the semisimple $\bQ$-algebra $\End^0(X)$ of endomorphisms (with $\bQ$-coefficients) and extend the pullback $f^*$ on $\NS(X)$ to $\End^0(X)$.
+Thanks to the structure theorem of $\End^0(X)$, the later action $f^*$ on $\End^0(X)$ can be reinterpreted in terms of matrices related to the matrix representing the pullback $f^*$ on $H^1_{\et}(X, \bQ_\ell)$.
+However, since algebraic cycles of higher codimensions are much more subtle \cite{OSullivan11}, we are not aware of any embedding of $\N^k(X)_\bR$ into certain nice spaces for $k\ge 2$, on which the pullback $f^*$ can be extended and easily understood.
+The proof for general $k$ presented in this paper is different from \cite{Hu19}.

-In the end, when $f$ is a dominant self-correspondence, we are able to prove \cref{conj:EST} for abelian varieties by combining \cref{thmA} and a norm-estimation \cref{lemma:norm}.